-Publishing then includes any act of making something public - including street interventions and performances and low-resolution meme images for example -, but one that in most cases travels over a distance and can be archived.
+Publishing, then, includes any act of making something public—including street interventions and performances and low-resolution meme images, for example—but one that, in most cases, travels over a distance and can be archived.
 Aside from these technical characteristics, publishing has informational and educational aspects.
-This includes the use of Internet meme images and YouTube videos as educational resources for self-study, which explains Jordan Peterson’s and Natalie Wynn’s respective success.
-Major intellectuals and philosophers of the 20th century, including Walter Benjamin and Hannah Arendt, mainly published in journalistic periodicals after their academic careers had been cut off, which was unfortunate for them personally but not for their readership and for the public role of the humanities.
+This includes the use of internet meme images and YouTube videos as educational resources for self-study, which explains Jordan Peterson’s and Natalie Wynn’s respective success.
+Major intellectuals and philosophers of the twentieth century, including Walter Benjamin and Hannah Arendt, published mainly in journalistic periodicals after their academic careers had been cut off, which was unfortunate for them personally but not for their readership and for the public role of the humanities.
 Other philosophers (from Adorno and Heidegger to Slavoj Žižek and Judith Butler) followed suit by lecturing on radio and television and publishing in newspapers, but to date have remained stuck in these classical editorial mass media.

-An early example of memetic urgent propaganda publishing were the controversial “Zeitgeist” videos published on YouTube from 2007 to 2011 by the designer and activist Peter Joseph.
-Originally produced in close neighborhood to Infowars of the later Alt-Right personality Alex Jones, they spun a conspiracy narrative and “post-scarcity” economic vision that instigated a homonymous “Zeitgeist movement”.
-In 2011 and 2012, Zeitgeist activists played central roles in the Occupy movement both in New York and in Europe.
-Zeitgeist may therefore be called an early (or perhaps even the first) example of Internet-based theory construction in which memetics and viral success acted as editorial filters and thus replaced peer review.
+An early example of memetic urgent propaganda publishing was the controversial ‘Zeitgeist’ videos published on YouTube from 2007 to 2011 by the designer and activist Peter Joseph.
+Originally produced in close neighbourhood to the later Alt-Right personality Alex Jones’ Infowars, they spun a conspiracy narrative and ‘post-scarcity’ economic vision that instigated a homonymous ‘Zeitgeist movement.’
+In 2011 and 2012, Zeitgeist activists played central roles in the Occupy movement, both in New York and Europe.
+Zeitgeist may, therefore, be called an early (or perhaps even, the first) example of internet-based theory construction in which memetics and viral success acted as editorial filters and thus replaced peer review.

 This form of urgent publishing has created a problem for academics, artists, designers and journalists who have not been educated or trained in this system and logic, but in peer reviews, group critiques, editorial boards and institutional curatorship.
-The political takeaway of the 2016 Trump elections, that “the left can’t meme”, at that time could be rephrased as “artists, designers and academics can’t meme”.
-Both are no longer true if one looks at contemporary political activism - with ContraPoints just being one example - or, in the Netherlands, at the anonymous meme accounts run by students and teachers of particular art schools such as “wdkamemes” and “wdka.teachermemes” for WdKA Rotterdam (the first picture in this article was taken from the latter) and “kabkmemes” for the KABK Den Haag.
+The political takeaway of the 2016 Trump elections, that ‘the left can’t meme,’ could at that time be rephrased as ‘artists, designers and academics can’t meme.’
+Both are no longer true if one looks at contemporary political activism—with ContraPoints being just one example—or, in the Netherlands, at the anonymous meme accounts run by students and teachers of particular art schools, such as ‘wdkamemes’ and ‘wdka.teachermemes’ for The Willem de Kooning Academy Rotterdam (the first picture in this article was taken from the latter) and ‘kabkmemes’ for the Royal Academy of Art, The Hague.

-The examples and definitions of urgency I used to this point included societal and political urgency, personal urgency and (in the case of Zeitgeist and Occupy) economic urgency; but they should also include - among others - aesthetic urgency (for which tattoo culture is a good example of an urgent publishing practice) and technological urgency (with, among others, Free/Open Source software as a form of urgent publishing).
+The examples and definitions of urgency I used to this point included societal and political urgency, personal urgency and (in the case of Zeitgeist and Occupy) economic urgency; but they should also include—among others—aesthetic urgency (for which tattoo culture is a good example of an urgent publishing practice) and technological urgency (with, among others, Free/Open Source software as a form of urgent publishing).